tarteel101/Shell-Design/README.md

 ## Overview

-This project is a simple custom shell program that works as a command-line interface, allowing users to run commands and interact with the system.
+This project is a custom shell program that works as a command-line interface, allowing users to run commands and interact with the system.
 The shell can handle multiple commands, execute them, and manage processes efficiently.

 It can be operated in two modes: